david-maw/DivisiBill/web/index.md

 To contact support or sales, click [here](mailto:support@autopl.us?subject=DivisiBill%20Mail%20from%20AutoPlus%20web%20page).

+DivisiBill is open source software.
+The source is hosted on GitHub [here](https://github.com/david-maw/DivisiBill).
+It makes use of a web service implemented as Azure Functions, the source of which is [here](https://github.com/david-maw/DivisiBillWs).

 ## What is AutoPlus Software?

 AutoPlus Software is a company originally formed to market a body shop management tool